AceCentre/AACSpeakHelper/README.md

 2. **Create a Virtual Environment and Install Dependencies**:

-    Poetry automatically handles virtual environments, so you don't need to manually create one.
+    uv handles virtual environments automatically.
 Simply run:

     ```sh
-    poetry install
+    uv venv
+    uv sync
     ```

     This command will:

     - Create a virtual environment in the `.venv` directory within your project.
-    - Install all dependencies listed in `pyproject.toml` and lock them in `poetry.lock`.
+    - Install all dependencies listed in `pyproject.toml`.

 3. **Activate the Virtual Environment** (if needed):

-    While Poetry typically handles this automatically, you can activate the virtual environment manually if required:
+    While uv handles this automatically with `uv run`, you can activate the virtual environment manually if required:

     ```sh
-    poetry shell
+    .venv/Scripts/activate  # On Windows
+    # or
+    source .venv/bin/activate  # On Unix-like systems
     ```

 ## Running the Application